HEP-FCC/FCCAnalyses/README.md

 Final selection
 ============
-The final selection runs on the pre-selection files that we produced in [Final selection](#final-selection) In this example it should be run like: python FCCeeAnalyses/ZH_Zmumu/dataframe/finalSel.py which calls a common code bin/runDataFrameFinal.py to run dataframe.
+The final selection runs on the pre-selection files that we produced in the [Pre-selection (from FCCSW EDM to flat ntuples)](#from-fccsw-EDM-to-flat-ntuples) step
+In this example it should be run like: python FCCeeAnalyses/ZH_Zmumu/dataframe/finalSel.py which calls a common code bin/runDataFrameFinal.py to run dataframe.

 Plotting